 But if you want to know my story, continue reading...

-I have been a software developer for six years.
+I have been a software developer for seven years.
+I also have experience in solutions architecture and project management.
 Most of my experience is with .Net, but I also have some experience with JavaEE and mobile development.
 Currently, I am learning NodeJS and Python.
 I have collaborated on more than 20 projects.

 As a kid, I always had a thing for technology.
 I created my first website when I was 11 years old.
 The Internet of "back then" was very different.
 I had a monthly subscription to Club Nintendo (the Mexican equivalent of Nintendo Power).
 In 1997, if I recall correctly, they published small tutorials on how to create your first website with HTML 4.